Purple Cowboy wines support the fight against breast cancer with Tough Enough To Wear Pink

 Purple Cowboy wines were created by Terry Wheatley.
 When she first started out in the wine business, she was told of a group of rodeo-riding, winemaking cowboys who drank so much wine their teeth turned to purple.
 They were known as the “Band of the Purple Cowboys.”
 Terry vowed someday to make a wine dedicated to their independent spirit.
 Purple Cowboy has been a proud sponsor of Tough Enough To Wear Pink since the brand was launched in 2008.

 “What better way to support Tough Enough To Wear Pink than with a wine inspired by cowboys and the western community.”
 Explained Terry.
-A portion of the proceeds from the sale of each bottle of Purple Cowboy wines—Tenacious Red Blend, Trail Boss Cabernet Sauvignon and Rancher’s Reserve Rosé, go back to Tough Enough To Wear Pink.
+100% of profits from the sale of each bottle of Purple Cowboy wines go back to Tough Enough To Wear Pink.